Gromov hyperbolicity III: an improved geometric characterization and its applications

-In this and the next section, we shall prove Theorem \ref{thm:metric space} and thus we assume throughout these two sections that $(X,d)$ is a $Q$-doubling metric space and $(\Omega, k)$ is $\delta$-Gromov hyperbolic with $\delta=C\geq 8$.
-Our strategy is to first show that Gromov hyperbolicity of $(\Omega,k)$ implies that $(\Omega,\sigma)$ satisfies the ball separation condition.
-Then, in the next section, we shall use the ball separation property of $(\Omega,\sigma)$, together with Gromov hyperbolicity of $(\Omega,k)$, to prove that $(\Omega,d)$ satisfies the Gehring-Hayman inequality.
+In this section, we shall prove the only if part of Theorem \ref{thm:new main metric space}, and thus, we assume throughout this section that $(X,d)$ is a $Q$-doubling length space, and $(\Omega, k)$ is $\delta$-Gromov hyperbolic with $\delta=C\geq 8$.
+The main result of this section is given as follows.